 Afterword

-If types are propositions and programs are proofs, what is equality?
-We normally treat it as a yes-or-no judgement, but Voevodsky proposed that equality is a structure: two values are equal if there is a path connecting them, and that path is itself a type, which can have its own paths (equalities between equalities).
-Types become spaces, equalities become continuous deformations, and the entire framework of homotopy theory (the branch of topology that studies shapes up to continuous deformation) maps onto type theory.
-A path in a topological space is a geometric object; in homotopy type theory, that same path is a term you can write down, type-check, and compute with.
-Syntax and semantics collapse into each other again, one level below Curry-Howard.
+Voevodsky pushed the question one level deeper.
+He proposed that equality is not a yes-or-no judgement but a structure: two values are equal if there is a path connecting them, and that path is itself a type, which can have its own paths (equalities between equalities).
+The entire framework of homotopy theory (the branch of topology that studies shapes up to continuous deformation) maps onto type theory.
+A path in a topological space is a geometric object; in homotopy type theory, that same path is a term you can type-check and compute with.
+What looked like a metaphor (“programs are like proofs,” “types are like spaces”) kept turning out to be an identity.
+Homotopy type theory is young, and where it leads is open.

 Thank you for reading.